 - I Timothy 5:17-18

-- In the early church, the evangelists went from place to place establishing churches, teaching and preaching at ones that were already established, preaching publicly from place to place.
+In the early church the evangelists went from place to place establishing churches or teaching and preaching at congregations that were already established.

 Leaders are worthy of double honor, the honor we give to all brothers and sisters in Christ as well as the additional honor due to those who lead well in the Lord's church.

-So as long as a man remains qualified and continues to do the work, he can remain in leadership.
+- Based on the information we do have about elders, however, we can say that as long as a man remains qualified and continues to do the work properly, he can remain in leadership.